 The NSF STTR Program funds research and development.
 The program is designed to provide non-dilutive funding and entrepreneurial support at the earliest stages of company and technology development.

 Synopsis of Program:

-The STTR program is congressionally mandated and intended to support scientific excellence and technological innovation through the investment of federal research funds to build a strong national economy by stimulating technological innovation in the private sector; strengthening the role of small business in meeting federal research and development needs; increasing the commercial application of federally supported research results; and fostering and encouraging participation by socially and economically disadvantaged and women-owned small businesses.
+The STTR program is intended to support scientific excellence and technological innovation through the investment of federal research funds to build a strong national economy by stimulating technological innovation in the private sector; strengthening the role of small business in meeting federal research and development needs; increasing the commercial application of federally supported research results; and fostering and encouraging participation by socially and economically disadvantaged and women-owned small businesses.

 The STTR program at NSF solicits proposals from the small business sector consistent with NSF's mission to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense.

 The program is governed by Public Law 114-328 (SBIR/STTR Reauthorization Act of 2017).
 SBIR/STTR policy is provided by the Small Business Administration (SBA) through the SBIR/STTR Policy Directive.
 A main purpose of the legislation is to stimulate technological innovation and increase private sector commercialization.
 The NSF SBIR/STTR program is therefore in a unique position to meet both the goals of NSF and the purpose of the SBIR/STTR legislation by transforming scientific discovery and innovation into both social and economic benefit, and by emphasizing private sector commercialization.